Main Yarra Trail: Boroondara section

-An alternative to the Yarra River Trail at Yarra Bend Park is to follow the Yarra Boulevard as it continues through the parkland of Yarra Bend following the river.
+An alternative to the main trail at Yarra Bend Park is to follow the Yarra Boulevard as it continues through the parkland of Yarra Bend following the river.
 It is a tourist drive with on-road cycling lanes, which provides access to the Studley Park boathouse, where row boats can be hired.
 After crossing the Eastern Freeway, the road climbs up a hill where it meets the Yarra Trail again.

-From the top of the hill follow the Yarra Boulevard down to the Chandler Highway.
-A ramped connecting path leads under the main road and to the Yarra path, next to the National Guide Dog and Mobility Centre.